Skip to content

 Do I need a visa to visit Japan?

 Your Canadian passport must be valid for the entirety of your stay in Japan.
-However, it is a good idea to ensure your passport will be valid for six months before the date you are due to return home in case of an emergency.
+However, it is a good idea to ensure your passport will be valid for six months after the date you are due to return home in case of an emergency.

 Customs officials may also ask you to show them a return or onward ticket, confirmed accommodation arrangements, and proof of sufficient funds to cover your stay.